All Episodes

 From his description, it could be interacting with our neural network.

-Now, isn't that... aren't we getting very close to the world of nanotechnology with what you have described and shown us?
+Now, isn't that, aren't we getting very close to the world of nanotechnology with what you have described and shown us?

 Well, from what I read, and I'm certainly not privy to any information that isn't available to anyone else, it seems like we are working on nanotechnology.

-But, you know, one of the things that we had to decide when we do this, we knew we were going to get asked, how do we know that this isn't just some black budget governmental project?
+But, you know, one of the things that we had to decide when we do this, we knew we were going to get asked, how do we know that this is just some black budget governmental project?

 And you've gleaned a little bit of it by mistake.

-One of the ways that we thought of eliminating this was, what was the state of black budget technology 50 years ago?
+One of the ways that we thought of eliminating this was what was the state of black budget technology 50 years ago.

-So if we could do aging, metallurgical aging on the specimens, and got over 50 years, let's see, even with the inaccuracy of carbon dating, but they're much more sophisticated techniques today, and you go back beyond 50 years, I much doubt Whether this technology could have been black budgeted 50 years ago.
+So if we could do aging, metallurgical aging on the specimens and got over 50 years, let's see even with the inaccuracy of carbon dating, but they're much more sophisticated techniques today, and you go back beyond 50 years, I much doubt whether this technology could have been black-budgeted 50 years ago.

 That's an awfully good point.